zama-ai/tfhe-rs/tfhe/docs/references/fine-grained-apis/integer/operations.md

 This crate implements two ways to represent an integer:

 * the Radix representation
-* the CRT (Chinese Reminder Theorem) representation
+* the CRT (Chinese Remainder Theorem) representation

 ### Radix-based integers.